Orient Foundation

 The Foundation was incorporated and registered with the Charity Commission of England and Wales in 1983.
 Since the Foundation’s formation, revenues from the worldwide distribution in cinemas and from DVD and TV sales of Tibet: A Buddhist Trilogy have been dedicated in support of the Foundation’s documentation programmes.
 Revenues from its publications also support the Foundation’s programmes.

-Development and Conservation of Multimedia Documentary Resources:
+Creating, Conserving and Developing Access to Multimedia Documentary Resources:

 In 1988, the Foundation received its first major grant from the Ford Foundation.
 In 1992, following eight years of research, the Foundation published the Tibetan Cultural Resources Database, which was distributed to libraries internationally.
 This database catalogues more than 36,000 hours of audio recordings of oral commentarial discourse given by Tibet’s leading lineage holders, held in the collections of over 250 universities, institutes and cultural organisations in North America, Europe and Asia.
 The directory and glossary sections of this database were published by Random House in 1993, under the title A Handbook of Tibetan Culture.
-(See below)
+(See below.)

 Training:

-In 1997, the Foundation managed an All India initiative to introduce the benefits of networked, multilingual, multimedia Information Technologies to the Vice Chancellors of India’s leading universities and the heads of India’s major archives, libraries and museums, co-funded by the European Commission and the Ford Foundation.
+In 1997, the Foundation managed an All-India initiative to introduce the benefits of networked, multilingual, multimedia Information Technologies to the Vice Chancellors of India’s leading universities and the heads of India’s major archives, libraries and museums, co-funded by the European Commission and the Ford Foundation.

 Information Technology Development:

-From 2000 to 2004, the Foundation managed a partnership between the Royal Government of Bhutan and Microsoft Corporation to develop technical tools for the integration of support for Tibetan script computing in the Microsoft Windows operating system and Windows applications, based on the Unicode standard.
+From 2000 to 2004, the Foundation managed a cooperation between the Royal Government of Bhutan and Microsoft Corporation to develop technical tools for the integration of support for Tibetan script computing in the Microsoft Windows operating system and Windows applications, based on the Unicode standard.
 These technical tools have since been adapted to support Tibetan script computing in the Linux and Apple Mac operating systems.

 Film Production & Distribution: